 Back on the road heading towards Finike to visit Arykanda.
 We stopped the car under a plane tree across from a truck stop.
 While Alice was reading the guide books on Arykanda we were surrounded by a heard of young boys peddling aromatic weeds.
 One of them pushed, through the open window, a weed up my nostril.
 We got out of the car and started walking towards the site, followed by the boys.
 We had a hard time persuading them to leave us alone.
 We walked for over 1 km.
 The site was very impressive, perched on the slope of a steep mountain.
 It reminds one of Delphi.
 It has a nice rectangular agora, a theater, and a stadium, all with spectacular views to the surrounding valleys.
 A most enjoyable visit despite the heat.

 We then got back on the highway to Finike.
 Near Finike we drove off to visit Limyra.
-The theater is on the left and the ruins of the bishopric palace and the of Gaius are to the right in a marshy area, surrounded by green.
+The theater is on the left and the ruins of the bishopric palace and the dying place of Gaius, adopted son of Augustus, are to the right in a marshy area, surrounded by green.
 Again a herd of teenage boys descented on us.
-The largest and the most obnoxious them kept following us and we could not get rid of him.
+The largest and the most obnoxious of them kept following us and we could not get rid of him.
 He ruined our enjoyment of the site and when we got back to the car, cutting the visit short, he had the gall to ask for a tip.

 Wednesday September 10, 1997 Day 34